eXpansionPluginPack/eXpansion/Faq/Topics/en/list.md

 ﻿Faq: How to display list of maps ?
-!toc|Back to index

 #How to display list of maps ?
 There is 3 ways to access a maplisting of the server.

-	$oUsing the chat-command:
+	**Using the chat-command:
-		1. Write the following command to chatline: $o/list
+		1. Write the following command to chatline: **/list
 		2. Press enter

 	$oUsing the esc-menu: